 John has over 35 years’ experience in engineering and project management roles across Australasia and Asia.

 John is a director of Kāinga Ora and Chief Executive of Ōtākaro Limited.
 He has held a variety of senior leadership positions and governance roles at AECOM (including as industry director – civil infrastructure in Australia with responsibility for the company’s involvement in several of Australia’s largest infrastructure projects and as managing director for the New Zealand business), as well as governance roles on major infrastructure projects in New Zealand, Australia, Asia and the United Kingdom.

 Hon Tracey Martin was the Minister for Children in the previous Government, as well as Minister for Seniors, Associate Minister of Education and Minister of Internal Affairs.
 She was a Member of Parliament for nine years between 2011 and 2020.

-Tracey is currently the Chair of the New Zealand Qualifications Authority, the Strong Public Media Business Case Governance Group, the Wellington Regional Leadership Committee and the sector reference group for review of how schools are funded for teacher aides.
+Tracey is currently the Chair of the New Zealand Qualifications Authority, the Strong Public Media Business Case Governance Group and the Wellington Regional Leadership Committee.

 Tracey is a member of our Investment and Delivery Committee and our Risk and Assurance Committee.

 Ngarimu has strong Māori governance experience including leading the restructuring of the Ngāti Whātua Ōrākei Group into a modern post-settlement governance entity in 2012.

 Ngarimu is currently a director of Kāinga Ora, Ngāti Whātua Ōrākei Whai Rawa Ltd, a large property company responsible for the protection and growth of the tribe's commercial assets, Manaaki Whenua and co-chair of the Tamaki Makaurau Mana Whenua Forum.